ar1997/0X/README.md

 # 0X
-## Notice : This dapp is only a proof of concept, not the whole application.
+## Notice : This dapp contains only the basic functionalities of the proposed system, not the application in its full scale.

 **This is it.
 The decentralized web application written in Vue JS and Solidity.
 Done using the VueJS box from truffle.
 Run as a seperate server away from server 1.**

 **_Steps to follow, they have to be followed in the exact order_**

 >Make sure that you have the following installed inside your container or globally.

 - IPFS
 - Truffle
 - Ganache